talsma-ict/lazy4j/README.md

 ## What is it?

-A small container class that takes a supplier function and evaluates it at most once, but not before the result is needed.
+A wrapper for a `Supplier` function that evaluates it lazily when it is first needed, remembering the result so the wrapped supplier does not get called again.
 `Lazy` wraps the `Supplier` functional interface.

 ## Why?